 How do I apply for the Commonwealth Bank Youthsaver Account?

 If you are new to Commonwealth Bank both the account holder and signatory adult if applicable will need to visit a local branch to apply for the account.
-If you are already a Commonwealth Bank customer you are able to apply for the Youthsaver Account through NetBank by clicking “Go to Site” but there are special conditions for applying online.
+If you are already a Commonwealth Bank customer you are able to apply for the Youthsaver Account through NetBank by applying online but there are special conditions for applying online.

 Eligibility to apply